Any change of pace is good for your running

 Galloway is also a firm believer in the benefits of the long, slow run.
 Long runs, he says, offer several benefits, from fat burning to psychological head cleaning.
 Running farther can also breathe fresh air into a suffocating program.
 "You get this great sense of accomplishment on long runs of pushing back the barriers," says Galloway, who recommends scheduling long, slow runs once every couple of weeks.

 Long runs can open up into a wide range of alternatives.
-Bob Larsen, who now heads UCLA's track and cross country programs, got his start in coaching at a high school near San Diego.
+Bob Larsen, who now heads UCLA's track and cross-country programs, got his start in coaching at a high school near San Diego.
 On distance days, Larsen would gather his runners on a coastal road, send them north, wait a couple of hours, then hop in the car and pluck them up one by one.
-Chased by the spectre of Larsen, the faster runners would log distances they never thought possible.
+Chased by the spectre of Larsen, the faster runners would record distances they never thought possible.

 "If you intersperse these longer types of runs once every week or two," Larsen says, "when you come back to your regular run it seems easy."